woc-hack/tutorial/README.md

 ## Tutorial Objectives

-Demonstrate basic functionality and potential of WoC to investigate global relationships in open source.
+Prepare for the hackathon, make sure connections work, get familiar with the basic functionality, and potential of WoC, start thinking on how to investigate global relationships in open source.

 ## WoC Objectives